BMC Helix Subscriber Information

 How long can I take to test my environment?

-1. Any issues observed in PROD may not be reproducible in DEV/QA.
+• Issues observed in Production may not be reproducible in DEV or QA

-2. Code migrations involving new OOTB workflows from DEV/QA to PROD may not be supported.
+• Code migrations involving new out‑of‑the‑box (OOTB) workflows from DEV or QA to Production may not be supported

-3. DB refresh from PROD to lower environments will not be supported due to version mismatches.
+• Database refreshes from Production to lower environments are not supported due to version mismatches

-Who will get notified during the start and the end of the service update?
+Who will get notified at the start and end of the service update?

 Important

 It is very important that you check that the correct maintenance contacts have been updated in Support Central.
-In case you need a refresher on the process, here is the link.
+In case you need a refresher on the process, here is the link: Customer contact lists.

 Do I need to request a service update, or are they automatically scheduled?

-The service update schedule will be visible to you on the Change calendar 48 hours before the update begins.
+The service update schedule is also displayed on the Change Calendar 48 hours before the update begins.

 Can I opt out of the service update?

-ITOM and Common Services Updates are scheduled for each Data Centre at a given time; therefore, it is not possible to customize the schedule for a customer, nor to opt out of these service updates.
+IT Operations Management and Common Services updates are scheduled at the data‑center level.
+Because these updates are applied to all customers within a data center at the same time, it is not possible to customize the schedule for an individual customer or opt out of these service updates.

 How long does it take to complete the service update process?